nymeria-42/federated_clustering/README.md

 ## Running Federated Learning with Proper Data Splitting

 ### Data Partitioning
-For an experiment with `K` clients, the dataset is split into `K+1` non-overlapping parts:
+For an trial with `K` clients, the dataset is split into `K+1` non-overlapping parts:
 - `K` parts for client training.
 - `1` common validation dataset.